Ketaki-Patel/system-design/recommendation-system.md

- **RecoMind system design** for a YouTube-style short video recommendation system
+ **RecoMind system design** for a YouTube-style short video recommendation system  (Extension of media-proceessing.md)

 ---